khaouitiabdelhakim/Android-QUIZ-With-Correction/QUIZ.md

 recyclerView.setLayoutManager(LinearLayoutManager(this, columnCount))
 ```

+> [!NOTE]
+> Option B reads the column count from resources, allowing for easy configuration in different screen orientations.

 #### Q75.
 You need to remove an Event based on its ID from your API, Which code snippet defines that request in Retrofit?

 - [ ] @DELETE("events)